How Much Does It Cost to Render a House in Essex?

 Hack-off and removal of old render

-If the existing render has failed, it may need to be fully or partly removed before new work can start.
+Failed render may need to be removed before new work can start.

 Blown or hollow areas

-Loose or hollow sections often need to be cut back to a sound surface.
-This can add labour and waste removal costs.
+Loose sections often need cutting back to a sound surface.

 Wall prep and repairs

-Cracks, damaged brickwork, uneven backgrounds, or weak substrate areas may need repair before the new render system is applied.
+Cracks, damaged brickwork, or uneven backgrounds may need repair before the new render system is applied.

 Scaffolding